Harhoy/nn_mini/README.md

 # What it does

-The network is meant as a learning tool and has some limitations (in its current state):
+The network is meant as a learning tool and is implemented using no other computational tools than numpy.
+However, it has some limitations (in its current state):

 * No batch learning (updates are done after each item)
 * Sigmoid activation at hidden neurons only